 The main feature was a huge (and heavy) 31” Mitsubishi CRT, and in 1995 this was a BIG TV.
 Gateway was going to adapt a PC with TV functions and a wireless control system for the home or office, and at a price point nobody could beat.

-Although it was only ever sold in the U.S., the shipping, logistical and sadly, the final consumer costs would have killed the product in Europe.
+Destination was only ever sold in the U.S., the logistics and shipping combined with the consumer price would have killed the product in Europe.
 There was also an issue with the IR receiver, which operated on a channel not available for consumer use in Europe and could, so the rumour goes, interfere with aircraft approach beacons (pinch of salt required here).
 I do remember a small number of units which were shipped via special order through EMEA to “special” customers in the middle east.

 The Destination was reconfigured a few times, and the case changed to accommodate front port connections.
-A 36” CRT was also launched later, as well as software upgrades and options.
+A 36” CRT was also launched in ‘97, as well as software upgrades and options.
 It got varied reviews, and the consumer market wasn’t entirely ready for the concept.
 Needless to say, it was quietly pushed as an educational tool and for corporate board rooms probably to

 A major upgrade to the concept was launched in 2003 with a Gateway 42” Plasma screen.

 Gateway announced the ColorBook in September 1993.
-This was a time when portable computers were leaving the monochrome age and entering the color era.
-Gateway was able to lower the costs of its color portable by using a technology called “dual scan”, which was basically 2 LCD screens tied together, thus reducing the expense of the larger single LCD of the same size.
-Color was pretty new at this time, and color LCD panels still had some technical limitations such as depth of color, ghosting and luminosity in real world conditions.
-We are so spoilt today with life like screens that it is hard to believe how impressive these first color portables were.
+This was a time when portable computers were leaving the monochrome age and entering the colour era.
+Gateway was able to lower the costs of its colour portable by using a technology called “dual scan”, which was basically 2 LCD screens tied together, thus reducing the expense of the larger single LCD of the same size.
+Colour was pretty new at this time, and colour LCD panels still had some technical limitations such as depth of colour, ghosting and luminosity in real world conditions.
+We are so spoilt today with life like screens that it is hard to believe how impressive these first colour portables were.

 The Gateway Connected TouchPad was built in collaboration with AOL as a vehicle to push AOL into more homes via Gateway hardware.
-During this time, the buzz words were “Connected PC’s” that connected to the Internet for services, spurning another offspring, the “Net PC”.
-Both concepts were “light” PC’s which required the Internet to power the local software features.
-Unfortunately, these machines (a number of manufacturers got burnt with these Net PC concepts during the early 2000’s) were too early for the market at the time.
+During this time, the buzz words were “Connected PCs” that connected to the Internet for services, spurning another offspring, the “Net PC”.
+Both concepts were “light” PCs which required the Internet to power the local software features.
+A number of manufacturers got burnt with these Net PC concepts during the early 2000s and clearly the market wasn’t there for these early connected devices.

-Although the hardware won best product at CES in 2000, the sales were just over 20,000 units and the machine was discontinued less than a year after its launch.
+Gateway won best product at CES in 2000, but the total sales were just over 20,000 units and the machine was discontinued less than a year after its launch.
 Gateway also cancelled a “Connected” Tablet which had been readied for launch in 2001.